KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional callout actions for the 60 locales it supports.
+[KeyboardKit Pro][Pro] unlocks additional callout actions for all keyboard locales it supports.

 This lets you create a fully localized ``SystemKeyboard`` for all available locales with a single line of code.